klaytn/klaytn-docs/docs/smart-contract/solidity-smart-contract-language.md

 [Solidity](https://github.com/ethereum/solidity) is a high-level, statically typed, contract-oriented language for implementing smart contracts on the Ethereum platform.
 Although Solidity was originally designed for Ethereum, it is general enough to write smart contracts; therefore, it can also be used for other blockchain platforms, such as Klaytn.

 Klaytn is officially compatible with **Istanbul** Ethereum Virtual Machine (EVM) version.
 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
 Thus, it is highly recommended to compile Solidity code with the Istanbul target option.
 Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).

+{% hint style="success" %}
+NOTE: In case of Baobab network, protocol upgrade was enabled from block number `#75373312`.
+Cypress mainnet will be subject to the same protocol upgrade in the next version.
+{% endhint %}

 Development tools such as [Remix](https://remix.ethereum.org/) \(a browser-based IDE\) and [Truffle](https://github.com/trufflesuite/truffle) \(a development framework\) can be utilized when developing smart contracts for Klaytn.
 The Klaytn team will attempt to maintain compatibility between Ethereum's development tools and Klaytn's but may elect to provide the Klaytn smart contract developers with enhanced or updated versions of those tools when necessary.

 It is convenient to exploit Remix or Truffle to develop smart contracts, but the Solidity compiler can be used locally, by building or installing it by following the instructions described in the web page below: